Updated on 23 May 2026

 Making the right vehicle choice ultimately comes down to three main factors: your group size, your route, and your budget.
 When selecting by group size, a sedan or small SUV is ideal for one to two people, while groups of three to four should opt for an SUV or a seven-seat MPV.
 Larger parties of five to six people with heavy luggage will find the best fit in a spacious MPV or a nine-seat limousine van, whereas groups of seven or more will require a 16-seat van.

 Your route type also plays a critical role in your decision.
 For inner-city tours through tight streets like Hanoi or Bangkok, agile sedans or small SUVs are perfect.
-If you are tackling long routes with mountain passes—such as Hanoi to Sapa or Chiang Mai to Pai—you will need the power and high clearance of an SUV like a Toyota Fortuner, while straight highway routes like Hanoi to Halong are best enjoyed in the smooth comfort of an MPV or a limousine van.
+If you are tackling long routes with mountain passes—such as Hanoi to Sapa or Chiang Mai to Pai—you will need the power and high clearance of an SUV like a Toyota Fortuner, straight highway runs like a private car from Hanoi to Halong Bay are best enjoyed in the smooth comfort of an MPV or limousine van.
 For large groups regardless of the destination, the 16-seat van remains the practical standard.

 Finally, align your choice with your budget to find the right balance of cost and comfort.
 Budget-conscious travelers can book a standard sedan or dramatically lower costs by splitting a 16-seat van among a large group.
 For a mid-range balance of value and utility, reliable options like the Toyota Innova MPV or Toyota Fortuner SUV are excellent choices.
 If you want a premium experience, you can splurge on luxury sedans or high-end limousine vans like a Dcar or Toyota Alphard.